0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-03-server-room-safety-security-consideration-server-room-gdln-unud.md

 ## 1\.
 Introduction

 Nowadays electronic media are use by almost all people in the world, whether they are for studying, working, entertainment and many other things.
 These electronic media help civilization to quickly and efficiently finish their jobs.
 Before, people rely on books, papers, drawing pad and manual equipments to work.
 These methods took much time and much energy which is very low efficient compare to modern civilization.
 With human instinct to always want to make life much easier, efficient and flashier, technology will always grow.
-Thus with new technology being discovered through the continue flow of time there’s always a possibility a new threat or negative impact exist with the new discovered invention.
+Thus with new technology being discovered through the continue flow of time there's always a possibility a new threat or negative impact exist with the new discovered invention.

-Even though we were able to create a new technology ready to use like server and data center but it doesn’t stop there.
+Even though we were able to create a new technology ready to use like server and data center but it doesn't stop there.
 After it is useable we must also learn how to take care of this technology.
-There’s no point a technology created ready to use if it doesn’t last long.
+There's no point a technology created ready to use if it doesn't last long.
 So in this assignment we will discuss considerations needed in a server room or data center.

 In information technology, server is defined as a hardware system to fulfill the request of clients the services could be database server, file server, mail server, print server, web servers, or other.
-The server here we’ll be discussing is a physical computer.
+The server here we'll be discussing is a physical computer.
 A data center is a facility to house computer systems and associated components, telecommunication and storage.
 A server room is a place to house servers.

 Small server can cause large noise and cause great heating to a large room.
 A large server is even worse.
-So a standard room and air conditioning isn’t enough to satisfy the demands of storage, for servers.
+So a standard room and air conditioning isn't enough to satisfy the demands of storage, for servers.
 Other than that the safety and security must be considered.

 Another additional thing that must be considered is the size of the server room.
 A fixed space is rather risky because it will provide insufficient space to store backups, maintenance and it will be unavailable for upgrading.
 If there are damage parts replacing it will be difficult due to small or none extra space.
 So a large extra space is recommended.